 Simple machines for kids.
-On this page you will find 3 free simple machines worksheets for kids, as well as several simple machine examples.
+On this page you will find 3 simple machines worksheets for kids, as well as several simple machine examples.

 A simple machine is a mechanical device used to apply increased force.
 There are six simple machines: lever, inclined plane, wedge, pulley, wheel and axle, and screw.

 Simple machines are the building blocks for creating more complex machines.
 For instance, a bicycle is created using wheels, levers, and pulleys.

 Below you will find three simple machines worksheets.
 In the first worksheet, kids have to label the simple machine.
 In the second and third worksheet, students have to identify which simple machine best represents the objects shown.
 Please click on a worksheet image to go to its download page in the printables library.

 The Six Simple Machines

 A lever is a rigid bar that rests on a pivot called a fulcrum.
 It is easier to lift a heavy boulder with a lever than it is to pick it up with just your muscles.
 Examples include a crowbar, scissors, a wheel barrow, a rake, a seesaw, and stapler.